 - Amylases – break down carbohydrates into simple sugars

 - Lipases – break down fats into fatty acids plus a glycerol molecule

 - Proteases – break down protein into amino acids and small peptides

 To The Stomach!

 After the initial decomposition of your food by chewing, the stomach receives the food.
 At this point, it is broken down further so that it can be passed to the small intestine.
-This is where more enzymes break it down into the molecules that can be absorbed into the bloodstream where they provide energy for growth and repair.
+This is where more enzymes break it down into molecules that can be absorbed into the bloodstream where they provide energy for growth and repair.

 Next Up, The Small Intestine!

-In addition to the 3 main digestive enzymes, the small intestine also produces enzymes known as lactase, maltase, sucrase, which further break down the food to be absorbed through the walls of the intestines.
+In addition to the 3 main digestive enzymes, the small intestine also produces enzymes known as lactase, maltase, and sucrase, which further break down the food to be absorbed through the walls of the intestines.

 Poor Digestion Equals Not Enough Enzymes